Saskatchewan Technology Startup Incentive (STSI)

 • Reduce the net environmental impacts of existing industrial processes

-Businesses developing clean technologies in the following areas are ineligible for STSI:
+Businesses developing clean technologies in the following areas are not eligible for STSI:

 • Crop development